ahri/ahri.github.io/_posts/2014-08-23-so-i-got-locked-in-a-bookshop.md

 > You reach the stairwell: do you want to go \[U\]p or \[D\]own?

-I opted for down: up looked dark :(
+I opted for Down: Up looked dark :(

 In the basement there were a few things; a broken ladder, a couple of locked toilets, and then more stuff, detritus mostly.
 Not worth listing in a